linas/fractal/README.md

 - [**tools**](tools) -- A collection of numeric libraries to support the various experiments.
-Includes implementations of various number-theorietic functions, such as computing divisors, finding primes, working with continued fractions.
+Includes implementations of various number-theoretic functions, such as computing divisors, finding primes, working with continued fractions.
 Also includes some basic image manipulation code.
 Much of this code was written in the 1990's and 2000's, long before python existed, long before math libraries